the-z3ro/anon-blog/content/posts/new-year-2026.md

 If you’re reading this, I wish you a very happy new year 🙂

-**Things I want to learn this year:**

-1. DSA / Competitive Programming
-2. Web Development
-3. Machine Learning
-4. Ads & Freelancing

 **Personal things I want to work on:**

 1. Going to the gym regularly
 2. Learning how to be consistent
-3. Documenting and experimenting with my life and learnings
+3. Documenting and Experimenting with my life and learnings
-4. Becoming more mentally mature
+4. Mental Conditioning

 I’ll add more plans as I go.
 This blog will evolve as I do.